Pennsylvania Department of Health

 Observations:

-Maintenance director will complete in-service maintenance staff about K0911
+Maintenance director will educate maintenance staff about K0911

-Report of audit will be presented by Director of maintenance at monthly QAPI until substantial compliance is achieved
+Maintenance director will present audit reports at monthly QAPI until substantial compliance is achieved.

 Back to County Map